 He was Francis "Frank" Reagan, New York City Police Commissioner.
 The Reagan's were a well-known family of New York City police officers.
 Frank had served the New York Police Department for years before his appointment as Police Commissioner by Mayor Frank Russo.
 His father and grandfather had served before him.
 His father, Henry Reagan, had also served as Commissioner.
 Frank's three sons had followed in the Reagan footsteps.
 His oldest son, Danny, was a top detective for the NYPD, and his youngest son, Jamie, a graduate of Harvard with a law degree, was a patrol officer.
 His middle son, who also served as a detective for the force, had been murdered in the line of duty.
 Frank's only daughter, Erin, served as assistant district attorney.

 Sybil and I had been friends for years.
 She had recently married Anthony Rosenni, a well-known businessman in Manhattan.
 Rumor was he had his sights on the mayor's office.
 Rosenni was Sybil's fourth husband.
 She had divorced the first two husbands; the third one, several years older than her, had died of a massive heart attack a year ago, leaving her a very rich widow.
 It was also rumored that Rosenni had married Sybil for her money.
-Sybil didn't seem bothered by the rumors, she liked being in the spotlight, whether the Rosenni was positive or negative.
+Sybil didn't seem bothered by the rumors, she liked being in the spotlight, positive or negative.
 I was aware that several of the Manhattan social crowd considered her as fake as her large breasts, and perhaps she was, but I loved her, she had always been there for me when I needed her.
 I had always admired her strength and her blasé attitude about everything.
 She was confident about who she was, she was happy with her life, and she didn't care what others thought.
 She did, however, enjoy any and all attention, whether it came from the most recent man in her life, or the most recent tabloid gossip.
 I had no doubt she would relish the attention she would receive as the wife of the mayor of New York City.
 I often wondered if Anthony's interest in politics was what attracted her to him.
 She was a brilliant, beautiful woman; he was short, round, with a receding hairline.
 I had a difficult time seeing the attraction, but she appeared deliriously happy; all signs indicated she adored Anthony.
 What did I know about love?
 I hadn't been in love for over thirteen years.
 Just because I made a living writing romance novels didn't make me an expert.
 My heroines were always as beautiful as Sybil, their leading men were always equally attractive.
 They were never short, fat, or bald.
 But I wrote fiction.
 Perhaps Sybil was madly in love with Anthony, as he was with her.
 I chose to give them both the benefit of the doubt.

 Sybil had mentioned when she extended the dinner invitation that she had someone she wanted me to meet.
 I had no doubt she had intentions of setting me up, she was always trying to set me up with the perfect man.
 I had no idea the perfect man she had in mind for this evening was New York City's own Frank Reagan.
 Frank Reagan was a grandfather to three, extremely attractive, and a widower.
 I had to admit, we did have a few things in common.
 We were both widowed, we were somewhat close in age — I was fifty-three, he was in his early sixties.
 He had been a first responder when the twin towers collapsed on September 11, 2001.
 He had spent days at Ground Zero, working with other officers to recover the bodies from those towers.
 My husband had been working in the South Tower that day, his remains had been among those recovered.